 The Women’s Section

 Full disclosure: I despise the idea of adults being obligated to buy gifts for other adults and pretend to like what they are given.
-My extended family has come to understand that I am the Grinch and I proudly wear my seasonal boxes with “Merry Grinchmas!” spread across the seat.
-Still, once a year I bow to societal pressure and spend what seems like an eternity picking out gifts for those I love or am required to pretend I love.
+My extended family has come to understand that I am the Grinch and I proudly wear my seasonal boxers with “Merry Grinchmas!” spread across the seat.
+Still, once a year I bow to societal pressure and spend what seems like an eternity picking out gifts for those I love (or at least those I am required to pretend I love.)